 Afternoon Teas are often deceptively filling and this proved no exception.
 We took the majority of the scones home with us, but not before checking they were up to scratch and well paired with quality jam and cream.

 I seem to have been invited to more than my fair share of afternoon teas over the last couple of years and this one happily holds its own in good company.
-It was also a pleasure to reacquaint myself with Hotel du Vin and be reminded of what a lovely venue it is.
+It was also a pleasure to reacquaint myself with Hotel du Vin York and be reminded of what a lovely venue it is.

 Disclaimer: No charge was made for my attendance.
 Opinions remain impartial.